The Metric Completion of Outer Space: The isometries of Outer Space

-\begin{prop} An isometry $F:\os \to \os$ extends to a map $F:\Cos \to \Cos$. $\scos$ is an invariant subspace and $F|_{\scos}$ is a $d$-preserving homeomorphism of $\scos$ with the Euclidean topology. \end{prop} \begin{proof} By corollary \ref{isomX} and proposition \ref{distIsLip}, $F$ extends to an isometry of $\Cos$ with the Lipschitz distance.
-We claim that $\scos$ is invariant under $F$.
-The reason is as follows: if $T$ is not simplicial then there is a simplicial $T'$ and a collapsing map $c:T \to T'$.
-This implies that there is a $T' \neq T$ such that $d(T,T') = 0$.
-By proposition \ref{zero_distance} if $S$ is simplicial and $S' \in \Cos$ such that $d(S,S') = 0$ then $S'=S$.
-Thus $F$ preserves $\scos$.
+\begin{prop} Every Lipschitz isometry $F:\os \to \os$ extends to an isometry of the completion $\hat F:\Cos \to \Cos$.
+The simplicial metric completion $\scos = \fsc$ is an invariant subspace and $\hat F|_{\scos}$ is a homeomorphism of $\fsc$ with the Euclidean topology. \end{prop} \begin{proof} By Corollary \ref{isomX} and Proposition \ref{conditions} the isometry $F$ extends to an isometry of $\Cos$.
+We claim that $\scos$ is invariant under $\hat F$.
+The reason is as follows: Suppose $T \in \Cos$ is not simplicial Let $B$ be the set of branch points of $T$.
+Note that $\ol{B} \neq T$ since $qvol(T) = 1$.
+By \cite{Lev} we may equivariantly collapse the components of $\ol{B}$ in $T$ to obtain a simplicial $F_n$ tree $T'$ with $qvol(T') = 1$.
+Moreover since arc stabilizers in $T$ are trivial then in $T'$ they are trivial as well.
+This implies that there is a $T' \in \Cos$ such that $d'(T,T') = 0$ and $T' \neq T$.
+By proposition \ref{zero_distance} $x \in \scos$ if and only if for all $x\neq y \in \Cos$, $d(x,y)>0$.
+Thus $\hat F$ preserves $\scos$ and its metric $d$.
 By Theorem \ref{topo} the Lipschitz topology is the same as the Euclidean topology. \end{proof}